HOMES & HOMEOWNERS

 The Millers | Moab, Fall 2018

 Meet the Miller family; Murice, Valencia, Jedidiah, and Jaidah.
-Murice is originally from the island of Jamaica West Indies and Valencia grew up in Southern California and Southern Nevada (Pacoima, Riverside, Rialto, Las Vegas just to name a few).
-Murice and Valencia met in New York City and decided to move to Moab in 2012 when they had an opportunity to work for an Adventist Boarding academy in Castle Valley Utah.
+Murice is originally from the island of Jamaica West Indies.
+Murice and Valencia met in New York City and decided to move to Moab in 2012 when they had an opportunity to work for an Adventist Boarding Academy in Castle Valley Utah.
 They have been blessed to call this place home ever since.
 They enjoy spending time together as a family, especially going on explorations, and they love everything about this area, especially the community.
 They are so grateful for this opportunity and the chance to make new memories!

 Jessica Lawley | Moab, Fall 2018

-"Planting roots in her hometown is so important to me, and being able to do it in a sustainable way helps protect the harsh beauty of the desert I love so much."
+"Planting roots in my hometown is so important to me, and being able to do it in a sustainable way helps protect the harsh beauty of the desert I love so much."

 Mikalyn Steinbrueck | Moab, Spring 2018